 Instead of copying and pasting your previous messages or sending the same text over and over again, you can create a template in outlook that takes care of that.
 How can you get started?

-Here is how to create your Outlook email templates:
+Here is how to create an email template in outlook:

 (See the image below)